Generic name: oxymetazoline (ophthalmic route) [ ox-i-me-TAZ-oh-leen ]

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Brain or heart problems (eg, insufficiency) or
+- Brain or nerve problems (eg, stroke, aneurysm, Horner syndrome, myasthenia gravis) or

 - Heart or blood vessel disease, severe or unstable or

-- Hypotension (low blood pressure), orthostatic or unstable or
+- Hypotension (low blood pressure), orthostatic or uncontrolled or

-- Sjogren's syndrome—Use with caution.
+- Sjogren's syndrome (immune system disorder)—Use with caution.
 May make these conditions worse.

 Proper use of Upneeq